mstojens/draft-tjjk-cared/draft-tjjk-cared.md

 how to use encrypted DNS client authentication for encrypted DNS protocols that are not based on TLS or dTLS.

+## Custom Deployments

+This document was written to provide guidance to implementors interoperating with third party implementations to maximize the chances of out-of-the-box compatibility.
+There are certainly many ways of accomplishing client authentication with encrypted DNS not listed as recommended practice here.
+Implementors are encouraged to use the reasoning in this document explaining its choice in recommendations, but not following this document's recommendations does not imply any violation of protocol compliance for encrypted DNS protocols or whatever authentication mechanism the implementor selects.

+## Use of DNS for Indicators of Compromise

+DNS queries can sometimes act as a source of Indicators of Compromise
+{{!RFC9424}}, further placing value on strong client authentication when it is appropriate as discussed in earlier sections.

+Deployers should weigh the recommendations and reasoning in this document against their threat models to ensure their Protective DNS deployments provide useful Indicators of Compromise in addition to the need for interoperability.

 # IANA Considerations

 This document has no IANA actions.